General Dynamics sees international sales increasing in 2014

-WASHINGTON, Jan 22 (Reuters) - General Dynamics Corp remains focused on improving its operating margins in 2014, and sees international sales growing to account for 30 percent of revenue, up from 25 percent in 2013, Chief Executive Phebe Novakovic said on Wednesday.
+WASHINGTON (Reuters) - General Dynamics Corp (GD.N) remains focused on improving its operating margins in 2014, and sees international sales growing to account for 30 percent of revenue, up from 25 percent in 2013, Chief Executive Phebe Novakovic said on Wednesday.

 The company boosted operating margins to 11.8 percent in 2013 from 2.6 percent in 2012.